Seniors spur St. Mary's to win over New Mexico State

 The Aggies responded after trailing 29-21 in the first half with an 11-3 spurt, tying the score at 32 with 5:52 remaining before halftime.
 Evan Fitzner had five points and Hermanson four in that crucial stretch for the Gaels.

-A layup by Neal with 1:40 remaining in the half capped a 10-3 run by Saint Mary‘s, giving the Gaels a 42-38 lead.
+A layup by senior guard Cullen Neal with 1:40 remaining in the half capped a 10-3 run by Saint Mary‘s, giving the Gaels a 42-38 lead.

+“New Mexico State definitely came prepared,” said Neal, formerly of New Mexico and Ole Miss.
+“We got down by eight but we kept fighting and the coaches said to stay the course and that’s what we did.
+The big thing in the second half is we stopped them from 3-point range (1 of 9 shooting after halftime).”

 The Gaels took a 47-42 lead into halftime.
 Dating to last season, they are 27-1 when leading at halftime.
 They are also 30-0 when shooting a better 3-point percentage than their opponents and 28-0 when outrebounding the opposition.